-When there are funds surplus to immediate cash requirements in the current account, consideration will be given to transferring these to an account with a higher interest rate.
+When there are funds surplus to immediate cash requirements in the current account, the Trustees will consider transferring these to an account with a higher interest rate.

-Investments will normally be for a fixed term that does 6 months, unless there is a clear rationale for longer-term investment that would benefit the trust.
-Investments will only be made in UK banking institutions that are covered by the Financial Services Compensation Scheme guarantee, with strong credit rating based on a Fitch credit rating of b or above with a maximum value of £85,000.
+Investments will normally be for a fixed term of no more than 6 months, unless there is a clear business case, that is agreed with by the Finance Committee, for longer-term investment that would benefit the Academy Trust.
+Investments will only be made in UK banking institutions who have a strong credit rating and are regulated by the Financial Conduct Authority.